PHACDataHub/cpho-phase2/k8s/README.md

 Once the PR is merged, Flux will propagate the changes i.e, create the ephemeral environment using kubernetes manifests from the `dev-test` branch's `./k8s/server/overlays/ephemeral/` directory.

-## Deleting a ephemeral environment
+## Deleting an ephemeral environment

 To delete an ephemeral environment from the cluster, simple delete the branch's sync file from the `./k8s/server/ephemeral-instances` directory.
 For instance, to clean up the ephemeral environment for `dev-test` branch, delete the `./k8s/server/ephemeral-instances/dev-test-sync.yaml` file.